 These projects will require that students work together as a team with other students of differing skill sets in an effort to produce results and deliverables for the company sponsoring your projects.
 You will be asked to do things you may not have done before, which will require skills you may not have... yet.

 - Explore career options

 - Gain valuable skills

-- Register for HNRS 4920 for 3 credits (you do not need to be an honors student to register)
+- Register for UNIV 4920 for 3 credits (you do not need to be an honors student to register)

 - Complete an interest survey and submit your resume to help us match you with a project (link will be sent after you register for the course)